 h.
 Privately owned seasonal or temporary or permanent parks and recreational areas such as youth camps, adult and family retreat areas, gun clubs, archery ranges, musical festivals or fishing and hunting preserves.

 i.
-Public buildings erected or land used by any agency of a city, township, county or state government.
+Riding stables and academies; providing, no structure housing horses shall be located nearer than 500 feet to the boundary of any residential district.

 j.
-Riding stables and academies; providing, no structure housing horses shall be located nearer than 500 feet to the boundary of any residential district.
+Roadside stands for the sale of agricultural products by an operator other than the producer of the product.

 k.
-Roadside stands for the sale of agricultural products by an operator other than the producer of the product.
+Communication structures, antennas and aerials.

 l.
-Communication structures, antennas and aerials.
+Utility substations, pumping stations and water towers, publicly and privately owned.

 m.
-Utility substations, pumping stations and water towers, publicly and privately owned.

-n.
-Other uses not specifically listed as permitted, special or conditional use, but which are keeping with the intent of the Agriculture District.
+Other uses not specifically listed as permitted or special use, but which are keeping with the intent of the Agriculture District.

 SECTION 4.
-INTENSITY OF USE REGULATION: Tracts in this district shall be subject to the following minimum size requirements:
+INTENSITY OF USE REGULATION: Tracts in this district shall be subject to the following minimum size requirements and to the requirements of the county sanitation code:

-1. Tracts served by private water wells and septic systems — five (5) acres.
+1. Tracts served by private water wells and a lagoon if it does not pass peculation test — five (5) acres.

-2. Tracts served by a public water system and a private septic system — two (2) acres.
+2. Tracts served by a public or private water system and a lagoon if it does not pass peculation test — three (3) acres.

 3. Tracts served by a public water system and public sewer system — one (1) acre.